agmsoftware/simplepos/readme.rst

 on Windows you can use control panel to share printer on MAC you can do with CUPS http://localhost:631

-Tutorial in Indonesian could be fine on http://dendy.staff.ugm.ac.id or http://agmsoftware.id
+Tutorial in Indonesian on http://dendy.staff.ugm.ac.id or http://agmsoftware.id

 **********************
 Tools